Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: A wave expansion under a hypothesis on the distinct eigenvalues of

 Similarly to (\ref{eq:Ismlsum}), using the integral representation of Lemma \ref{l:contspec} we can write

 where

 Here $A(\lambda)$ is as in (\ref{eq:A}).

 We recall that we have already studied $I_0(t)$ in Lemma \ref{l:I0}.
 Lemma \ref{l:Ir} shows that $I_r(t)$ does not contribute to the asymptotic expansion of $(I-\Pre)u(t)$.
 In Lemma \ref{l:lcont} we evaluate the contribution from any nonzero threshold.
-Finally we put these all together to prove the theorem.
+Finally we combine these to prove the theorem.

 \begin{lemma} Under the hypotheses of Theorem \ref{thm:waveexp2}, if the support of $\psi$ is chosen sufficiently small, then for any $k\in \Natural$, there is an $m\in \Natural$ depending polynomially on $k$ so that for $t>0$